archived-codacy/env4config/README.md

 This is an alternative `config.strategy` for [Typesafe Config](https://github.com/lightbend/config) to enable Environment Variable substitution on every configuration key without the need to explicitly bind the substitution in the configuration file.

+Please note that this library is published as a road unblocker until [this PR](https://github.com/lightbend/config/pull/620) find it's way upstream.

 ## Conventions

 Each environment variable is transformed as follows: